CHRISTOPHER J. STOCKWELL

 Throughout my life I have been singularly focused on collective bargaining and workers’ rights plaintiff rights.
 I first became aware of the necessity of workers’ rights advocates while working as a low wage service sector employee.
 During my time as a first responder, in the field and the hospital setting, I was a member of Teamsters #763 and SEIU #1199 respectively.
 During the course of my undergraduate career, I interned with OPEIU #8, and was involved with United Students against Sweatshop’s workers’ rights campaigns.
 During law school, I worked as a legal intern both for Administrative Judge Steven Gaffin at the Equal Employment Opportunity Commission, and the Solicitor’s Office of the Department of Labor.

 In closing, I would like to offer my legal services to workers who are being taken advantage of.
 Most of my life has been spent being a worker, not a lawyer.
 I know the workplace, both in government and in the private sector, as a worker and a lawyer.
-I have experienced most of the adverse employment situations I now represent clients on, and I experienced them first hand as a worker.
+I have witnessed or experienced most of the adverse employment situations I now represent clients on, and I witnessed and experienced them first hand as a worker.
 I look forward to helping you get the justice you deserve.